What to Expect When Getting Braces

 Before Getting Braces

-Not all people need braces, but the thing is… teeth just don’t always grow straight or evenly.
-Unevenly spaced out teeth is one of the main reasons why kids (and adults) need braces.
-Sometimes children have different sized upper and lower jaws, such as a malocclusion (overbite or underbite) that needs fixing.
+Not all people need braces, but the thing is teeth just don’t always grow straight or evenly.
+Unevenly spaced teeth are one of the main reasons why kids (and adults) need braces.
+Sometimes children have different sized upper and lower jaws, causing malocclusion (overbite or underbite) that needs fixing.

 Today, braces have become a perfectly refined process.
-While metal braces are still used, patients may have the option to get clear braces as well.
+While metal braces are still used, patients may also have the option to get clear braces.
 Fun colored rubber bands on traditional braces are still a kid favorite, though.

 There is some necessary prep work before the braces are actually applied.
 First, x-rays will need to be taken along with teeth impressions or molds.
-This prep helps your orthodontist to best plan out your treatment plan.
-How long braces are worn is dependent on the patient’s mouth, needs, and progress during treatment.
-But generally, our patients can expect wearing braces from between 18 months to 3 years.
+This prep helps your family orthodontist to create the best possible treatment plan.

 While Getting Braces

 When your child, or you, come in to get their braces placed, their teeth should be brushed and flossed clean before the appointment.
 The orthodontist needs a clean surface to cement the braces properly.
 You may even want to schedule a professional pediatric dental cleaning for your child before their orthodontal appointment.

 How Do Pediatric Orthodontists Place Braces?